 Graduates will have access to our Office of Career Services, as well as staff at the GFA, who will assist you in finding available job opportunities.

 The Georgia Film Academy Certification signals to those hiring for the film industry that you have received the educational and hands-on training needed and possess the basic level of on-set film production skills, knowledge and experience with film-industry standard organizational structure, professional equipment and on-set procedures.

 A student must successfully complete three of the available course offerings from GFA to attain the GFA Certification.
-Courses include: Georgia Film Academy I; Three Craft Courses: Electric and Lighting, Set Construction & Scenic Painting and Grip & Rigging; and the Georgia Film Academy On-Set Experience Internship Course.
+Courses include: Georgia Film Academy I; Six Craft Courses: Electric and Lighting, Set Construction & Scenic Painting, Grip & Rigging, Special Make-Up Effects, Post Production/AVID and Production Accounting; and the Georgia Film Academy On-Set Experience Internship Course.
 Please note that Continuing Education courses do not count as college credit and are not eligible for most forms of state and federal financial aid.